nagaraj408-test/weSureTest/README.md

 •Presentation Layer (Jetpack Compose):
 ◦Material 3: Used for a modern, responsive UI.
-◦MVI/MVVM Pattern: ViewModels manage the UI state and communicate with the Domain Layer via Use Cases.
+◦MVVM Pattern: ViewModels manage the UI state and communicate with the Domain Layer via Use Cases.
 ◦Navigation Compose: Handles the flow between the List, Create, and Detail screens.